-|Order Of St George||+1600||16/1|
+|Order Of St George||28/1||+2800|

-Aside from providing a magnificent sporting spectacle, the PRIX DE L'ARC DE TRIOMPHE also plays a major role in dictating bloodlines.
-An Arc winner is dearly sought after at stud, and his progeny will go on to improve thoroughbred performance from generation to generation.
-In terms of fostering future champions, the PRIX DE L'ARC DE TRIOMPHE has proven to be in a class of its own.
+Aside from providing a magnificent sporting spectacle, the Prix de l'Arc de Triomphealso plays a major role in dictating bloodlines.
+Male Arc winners are dearly sought after for stud duty, and their progeny have gone on to improve thoroughbred performance from generation to generation.
+In terms of fostering future champions, the Prix de l'Arc de Triomphehas proven to be in a class of its own.

 The royal couple joined Prince Jerome Bonaparte and his son Prince Napoleon in the Royal Enclosure alongside the Prince of Nassau, Prince Murat and the Duke of Morny, an avid racegoer.
 Non-aristocratic members of the upper classes were not permitted into the Royal enclosure and had to be content with watching from their barouche carriages on the lawn.

 Charabancs, Victoria carriages and paddle boats all brought Parisians to Longchamp.
 And they came as much for a day out as from curiosity for this new form of entertainment.

 The card on the opening day of Longchamp consisted of five races.
 The first horse ever to cross the finishing line was Eclaireur, in the black and red colors of AugusteLupin.
 A short length behind was Miss Gladiator, destined, a few years later, to become one of the most famous broodmares in French racing history when she foaled the celebrated Gladiator, whose bronze statue still stands at the main entrance to the racetrack.